rsksmart/devportal-1.0/_rsk/public-nodes.md

 ## Supported RPC methods

-List of supported RPC methods for each module can be found in the [JSON-RPC documentation](/rsk/node/architecture/json-rpc/).
+List of more supported RPC methods for each module can be found in the [JSON-RPC documentation](/rsk/node/architecture/json-rpc/).

 > **Note**: request headers must include `"Content-Type: application/json"`